yitzhtal/payment-system-craft-demonstration-intuit-assignment/README.md

 ### Code Review - Israel

 - Running containers with Docker Compose.
-- Rest API design - query params instead of request body, API naming (create-payment)
+- Rest API design - query params instead of request body, API naming (create-payment).
-- Usage of "controller" for logging + exposure of info level only (LoggingController)
+- Usage of "controller" for logging + exposure of info level only (LoggingController).
-- Payment amount received and retained as string, validation on arbitrary hard-coded amount
+- Payment amount received and retained as string, validation on arbitrary hard-coded amount.
-- Info instead of debug logging
+- Info instead of debug logging.
-- Validation in code instead of spring framework
+- Validation in code instead of spring framework.
-- Overriding of IDs in controller (why?)
+- Overriding of IDs in controller (why?).
 - API for returning all payment methods/payees returns hard-coded list of one item instead of accessing the DB.
-- Hard-coded queue instead of using configuration
+- Hard-coded queue instead of using configuration.
-- Risk microservice application class registers a callback for message listening (instead of doing it in a separate class)
+- Risk microservice application class registers a callback for message listening (instead of doing it in a separate class).
-- MQ callback not in its own class
+- MQ callback not in its own class.
-- Spring annotations not used (Initializing bean, message listener)
+- Spring annotations not used (Initializing bean, message listener).